-Robert Braden was a mid-level manager who spent almost 29 years at a Lockheed Martin facility in Moorestown, NJ.
-He claims that he was a target in a reduction in force plan to replace older workers with younger ones, and that he and other older workers consistently received less pay and lower reviews and raises than younger workers.
+A mid-level manager who spent almost 30 years at his employer, claims that he was a target in a reduction in force plan to replace older workers with younger ones, and that he and other older workers consistently received less pay and lower reviews and raises than younger workers.
 He also said that supervisors and company executives regularly made off-hand remarks about older workers.

 The $51.6 award breaks down like this: $50 million for punitive damages under the New Jersey Law Against Discrimination, $520,000 for economic loss, $520,000 for willful action against the Age Discrimination and Employment Act (ADEA) and another $520,000 for pain and suffering.